pjflanagan/pjflanagan.github.io/_posts/2021-02-15-nuclear-codes.md

 From the test page, I can create rooms, add players, choose the players actions like room selection and code entry, or even disconnect them mid game.
 This way, after creating a test game with test players, I can join the room myself and play using the UI.
 I also created modes where the players would automatically respond to the socket, so I wouldn't need to go back to the test interface at all once the game was started.

 ![Test Game Start Screen](/assets/posts/2021/nuclear-codes/test-game.png)

+## The End

+Unfortunately, Heroku has since shut down, and with it, so has Nuclear Codes.
+With the COVID-19 pandemic over as well, I find myself playing less online games of this sort.
+So for now, there is no plan to bring Nuclear Codes back online.

+Although, I did enjoy the aesthetic, and I like the feel of the scrolling game, so I used that again in [another game](/blog/2025/yes-chef).